This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 So in light of all this, how does a pay-to-access, vaccine vacation to Dubai sound?
 Would you be for or against it?
 To help you decide, here’s all you need to know about vaccine tourism; its legality, pros and cons, and whether or not it’s available to you.

 What is vaccine tourism?

 Vaccine tourism is the act of visiting another country (or a place still within a country) with the aim of acquiring a vaccine otherwise unavailable to individuals in their country or city of residence.
-Naturally, with the current pandemic, vaccine tourism is synonymous with the COVID-19 vaccine not yet available worldwide.

 Those who are outside the priority list have no other option but to simply wait for their turn.
 Depending on which country they’re residing in, getting themselves inoculated may take months or even longer.